-Members of the Massachusetts General Hospital Transplant Center and the gathered on Tuesday to celebrate National Donate Life Month.
+Members of the Massachusetts General Hospital Transplant Center and the New England Organ Bank gathered on Tuesday to celebrate National Donate Life Month.
 Donor families and recipients shared their stories and passionately spoke of the importance of organ and tissue donation.

 Alan Grossman, a heart transplant recipient at Mass General, expressed immense gratitude for his donor family and organ donation.
 When he was diagnosed with cardiac sarcoidosis, an inflammatory disease that can affect any part of the heart - from the electrical system to the valves and layers of tissue - he began a journey that ultimately led to a heart transplant.